xurtis/monday-talk-2019/slides/slides.rst

 * Can load multiple modules into the same address space/runtime
   * Low switching overhead
   * Better hardware utilisation
-* Use like libraries or lightweight processes
+* Used like libraries or lightweight processes

 Security & Trust
 ================